verifyica-team/verifyica/CONCURRENCY.md

 }
 ```

-[Locks](api/src/main/java/org/antublue/verifyica/api/Locks.java) also hase convenience methods to allow execution of a `Runnable` or `Callable` using a ...
+[Locks](api/src/main/java/org/antublue/verifyica/api/Locks.java) also has convenience methods to allow execution of a `Runnable` or `Callable` using a ...

 - lock key
 - `Lock`